idandrutz-MrRandom/Strictify/README.md

 Q: Wait...
 WHY DOESNT IT WORK!?!?!
 A: Make sure your games https is turned on.

-Any bugs?
+Q: Why doesnt it work after i updated the key?
+A: Sometimes you need to restart studio for it to work ( no clue why ) Any bugs?
 Dm idan4k on discord to discuss.